darinatic/CinemaBookingSystem/README.md

 CinemaBookingSystem
 Website for booking cinema Ticket

-# To run the app, open the cmd, change the directory to where the manage.py is in (CinemaBookingSystem/manage.py)
+# open the cmd, change the directory to where the manage.py is in (e.g. C:\Users\User\Desktop\csit314\CinemaBookingSystem)

-# create a virtual environment, 'myenv' is the name of the environment
+# *optional* create a virtual environment, 'myenv' is the name of the environment

 py -m venv myenv

-# run the virtual environment
+# *optional* run the virtual environment

 myenv\scripts\activate